opsnull/blog.opsnull.com/content/rust/rust-lang/index.md

 assert!(!ptr.is_null());

-// Casts to a pointer of another type. pub const fn cast<U>(self) -> *const U pub const fn cast_mut(self) -> *mut T
+// Casts to a pointer of another type. pub const fn cast<U>(self) -> *const U // 将 *const T 转换为 *const U pub const fn cast_mut(self) -> *mut T // 将 *const T 转换为 *mut T

 pub fn with_metadata_of<U>(self, meta: *const U) -> *const U where U: ?Sized,

 // Gets the “address” portion of the pointer.
-This is similar to self as usize pub fn addr(self) -> usize pub fn expose_addr(self) -> usize
+This is similar to self `as usize` pub fn addr(self) -> usize // 返回 *const T 指针的值，这样可以对它进行数学运算 pub fn expose_addr(self) -> usize

 // Creates a new pointer with the given address.
 This performs the same operation as an addr as ptr cast pub fn with_addr(self, addr: usize) -> *const T

 // Creates a new pointer by mapping self’s address to a new one.
-This is a convenience for
+This is a convenience for with_addr, see that
-// with_addr, see that method for details. pub fn map_addr(self, f: impl FnOnce(usize) -> usize) -> *const T
+// method for details.
+pub fn map_addr(self, f: impl FnOnce(usize) -> usize) -> *const T

 // Decompose a (possibly wide) pointer into its data pointer and metadata components. pub fn to_raw_parts(self) -> (*const (), <T as Pointee>::Metadata)

-// Returns None if the pointer is null, or else returns a shared reference to the value wrapped in
+// Returns `None` if the pointer is null, or else returns a shared reference to the value wrapped in Some.
+If
-// Some.
-If the value may be uninitialized, as_uninit_ref must be used instead. pub unsafe fn as_ref<'a>(self) -> Option<&'a T>
+// the value may be uninitialized, as_uninit_ref must be used instead. pub unsafe fn as_ref<'a>(self) -> Option<&'a T>
 pub unsafe fn as_uninit_ref<'a>(self) -> Option<&'a MaybeUninit<T>>

 let ptr: *const u8 = &10u8 as *const u8;
 unsafe {
     if let Some(val_back) = ptr.as_ref() {